oretoise/docs/_docs/comm-plans/scripts/upload-plan.md

 permalink: /comm-plans/scripts/upload-plan/
 ---

-# Generating a Skeleton Communication Plan
+# Uploading a Communication Plan
 Once you've added email-specific content to each of the email files, you can upload the new communication plan into Slate.

+---

 ## Arguments